 The origin of Thai Foot Massage dates back more than two millennia, originating in China, and is common practice throughout Thailand.
-Treatment includes working on ‘Sen’ lines, derived from the Ayurveda tradition and is the equivalent to the meridians of Traditional Chinese Medicine.
+Treatment includes working on ‘Sen’ lines, derived from the Ayurveda tradition and is equivalent to the meridians of Traditional Chinese Medicine.
 The techniques of Thai Reflexology are thought to remove stagnant, negative energy and re-invigorate positive energy in the body.

-Thai Foot Massage differs from western Reflexology, in that it utilises precise reflex points on the feet and ankles that correspond with the client’s internal organs, to gauge their health condition.
+Thai Foot Massage differs from western Reflexology, in that it utilizes precise reflex points on the feet and ankles that correspond with the client’s internal organs, to gauge their health condition.
 The Reflexology practitioner will then use mainly thumb techniques to rectify any anomalies, which may be causing congestion or tension.

 The aim of Thai Foot Massage is to stimulate reflex points on the feet, in order to activate the internal organs generally and encourage an unimpeded flow of energy throughout the body using an extensive range of massage techniques.